Combining quantum noise reduction resources: a practical approach: Combining Backaction Evasion and Squeezing

-We begin our calculation for broadband search effectiveness by choosing the phase quadrature and optimally tuning the target laser power, corresponding to tuning the optomechanical coupling at a fixed target band center on the order of $\sim 1 \text{ MHz}$.
+We begin our calculation on the effectiveness of a broadband search by choosing the phase quadrature and optimally tuning the target laser power, which corresponds to tuning the optomechanical coupling to a fixed target band centered at a frequency on the order of $1 \text{ MHz}$.
 We ensure that the coupling strengths for the momentum and the position sensing techniques are chosen such that for each technique the same target power is used during the broadband search.
-As represented in Fig. \ref{fig:broad-band}, we show the potential benefits of squeezing while operating at the same power.
-For the position sensing case, we are backaction limited at lower frequencies since we are operating at high input power $P\sim 1 \text{ W}$.
-We need this higher power when compared to the $\nu = 10 \text{ kHz}$ case due to the much high frequency band-center.
-However, squeezing only provides a benefit at higher frequencies where we are shot noise limited.
+Figure~\ref{fig:broad-band} shows the potential benefits of squeezing while operating at the same power with respect to not using squeezing in the measurement.
+For the position sensing case, we are backaction limited at lower frequencies since we are operating at a high input power of $P\sim 1~\text{W}$.
+Such a high power is needed as compared to the $\nu = 10 \text{ kHz}$ case due to the higher frequency band-center.
+However, squeezing only provides a benefit at higher frequencies where the system is shot noise limited.
+The LIGO gravitational wave experiment encountered this limitation when they first introduced squeezing to their experiments ~\cite{aasi2013enhanced}.
 For momentum sensing, at frequencies below the mechanical resonance $\omega_m$, backaction dominates, so squeezing provides no improvement.
-Then backaction noise diminishes at higher frequencies than the mechanical resonance $\omega_m$, where we are shot noise limited.
-Hence, for momentum sensing, squeezing can significantly lower the noise in the regime of $\nu > \omega_m$.
-Additionally, we see that momentum sensing is more advantageous than position sensing for broadband detection as momentum sensing has a lower noise while operating at a fixed input power, especially for $\nu > \omega_m$.
+The backaction noise decreases at frequencies above the mechanical resonance $\omega_m$, where shot noise dominates.
+Hence, for momentum sensing, squeezing can significantly lower the noise in the regime $\nu > \omega_m$.
+Additionally, we see that momentum sensing is more advantageous than position sensing for broadband detection as it has a lower noise floor while operating at a fixed input power, especially for $\nu > \omega_m$.